Zorro-amarillo/nodejs2025Q2-service/README.md

   To exit shell: enter `exit` or Ctrl+D.

 ## 📖 Documentation
-After starting the app you can open in your browser OpenAPI (Swagger) documentation: http://localhost:4000/doc.
+While running the app you can open in your browser OpenAPI (Swagger) documentation: http://localhost:4000/doc.

 For more information about OpenAPI/Swagger please visit https://swagger.io/.